jonnonz1/nz-statute-book/acts/public/1983/arms-act-1983.md

 **Arms Advisory Group**

 ### 88 Arms Advisory Group
-(1) The Minister of Police must establish an Arms Advisory Group (the advisory group) comprising a chairperson and up to 8 other members.
+(1) The responsible Minister must establish an Arms Advisory Group (the advisory group) comprising a chairperson and up to 8 other members.
-(2) The purpose of the advisory group is to advise the Minister on matters that contribute to achieving the objectives of this Act, in particular, the safe use and control of firearms.
+(2) The purpose of the advisory group is to advise the responsible Minister on matters that contribute to achieving the objectives of this Act, in particular, the safe use and control of firearms.
 (3) The advisory group may provide advice on any matter relating to firearms in New Zealand, including legislative proposals, policies for regulating New Zealand’s firearms regime, and the promotion of firearms safety.

 ### 89 Operations of advisory group
 (1) The members of the advisory group must appoint a deputy chairperson from among their number at their first meeting.
 (2) The advisory group may determine its own procedure, subject to compliance with any relevant provisions of this Act and regulations made under this Act.
-(3) The advisory group must, as soon as practicable after the end of each financial year, provide the Minister of Police with an annual report of its proceedings and operations during that year.
+(3) The advisory group must, as soon as practicable after the end of each financial year, provide the responsible Minister with an annual report of its proceedings and operations during that year.
-(4) The Commissioner must provide the resources and administrative support necessary to enable the advisory group to perform its functions.
+(4) The Secretary for Justice must provide the resources and administrative support necessary to enable the advisory group to perform its functions.
 (5) The members of the advisory group are immune from liability in civil proceedings for good-faith actions or omissions in pursuance, or intended pursuance, of the duties, functions, or powers of the group.

 ### 90 Provisions relating to appointment of members of advisory group
 (1) The membership of the advisory group must comprise a balance of people from both the firearm-owning and the non-firearm-owning community, including people who are concerned about the mitigation of harm from firearms from a health perspective.
-(2) In appointing any member of the advisory group, the Minister of Police must have regard to the need for the advisory group to possess knowledge and experience in some or all of the following areas:
+(2) In appointing any member of the advisory group, the responsible Minister must have regard to the need for the advisory group to possess knowledge and experience in some or all of the following areas:
   (a) New Zealand and international firearms regulatory systems:
   (b) public health and safety, particularly as it relates to firearms:
   (c) firearms research: